rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 }
 ```

-As we can see, Doobie gives us a method, `updateMany`, to execute a batch insertion.
+As we can see, doobie gives us a method, `updateMany`, to execute a batch insertion.
 It takes a list of parameters and returns the number of rows inserted.
 Some databases, such as Postgres, can produce a list of column values of the inserted rows.
 In this case, we can use the method `updateManyWithGeneratedKeys`, taking as input a list of column names:

 ```scala
 def saveActorsAndReturnThemProgram(actors: NonEmptyList[String]): IO[List[Actor]] = {